 - With the increase in sensor-based devices, a large amount of data is generated.
 This data needs storage as well as processing.
 Storing the data on the cloud is costly and adds to more processing time.
 It places resources near to the end devices, decreasing the processing time and saving the cost also.

 The working of this can be understood with a layered architecture:

 In this layer, we have nodes- physical as well as virtual.
 Nodes are geographically distributed and capture data.
 Sensors are used in nodes to sense the surroundings, collect the data and send it to upper layers through gateways for more processing and ﬁltering.

 2. Monitoring Layer

-In this layer, the various nodes are monitored which includes monitoring tasks performed by various nodes, the time at which the task is performed and the next course of action.
-Application performance and status is also monitored.
+In this layer, the various nodes are monitored which includes monitoring tasks performed by various nodes, the time at which the task is performed, and the next course of action.
+Application performance and status are also monitored.
 The energy usage of fog nodes is also taken into consideration for monitoring purposes.

 3. Pre-Processing Layer

 The pre-processing layer performs data analysis operations.
 The collected data is cleaned and unimportant data is filtered out.
 Data filtering in this layer may include removing all impurities from the data and making sure that only useful information is collected at this layer.